 DESCRIPTION OF PROGRAM

-Students wishing to pursue a major in Hotel and Restaurant Management (HRM) must meet all University of Maryland Eastern Shore entrance requirements which include a High School Diploma or GED.
+Students wishing to pursue a major in Hospitality and Tourism Management (HTM) must meet all University of Maryland Eastern Shore entrance requirements which include a High School Diploma or GED.
 Freshmen ordinarily take a Basic Skills Test prior to the selection of courses for the first semester of matriculation

 FINANCIAL AID AND SCHOLARSHIPS.

 At 2,056 $ per term (2008), UMES offers the most affordable tuition of all the schools in the UM System.